 Golf hybrids are becoming increasingly popular in the modern game as an effective replacement for the longer irons.
 The hybrid acts as a combination of both a longer iron and a fairway wood, hence the name.

-These offer a golfer an increased amount of forgiveness and also allow for generating more height, which is extremely difficult to do with a longer iron.
+These offer a golfer an increased amount of forgiveness and also allow for generating more height, which is extremely difficult to do with a long iron.

 The hybrid also provides an extremely useful option out of the rough by being the perfect size to cut through the heavy grass and help deliver a solid strike.
 Typically, a fairway wood would struggle to do this because of its larger head size, while a longer iron gets stuck in the thick grass and thus prompts a chunky connection.

 What are the best fairway woods in 2022?

 Some of the latest fairway wood releases rank among the best options currently available.
 TaylorMade’s Stealth, PING’s G425 Max, Wilson’s Launchpad 2, and Callaway’s Rogue ST Max D are some of the eye-catching models that will have you covered in the fairway wood department.

 The TaylorMade Stealth fairway wood brings you the reliability that every golfer requires.
 The Stealth fairway features a 3D carbon crown designed for increased forgiveness and playability.
 The club that can be counted on to deliver when the pressure is on and the margin for error is razor-thin.

 PING’s G425 Max fairway wood uses technologies such as Facewrap and Spinsistency combined to deliver more distance and spin predictability for carrying trouble and hitting greens.
 A tungsten sole weight increases the MOI in the stainless steel heads for added forgiveness to deliver more consistent performance.